tommyjlong/Itron-Analog-Gas-Meter-Sensor/README.md

 # Raspbery Pi Camera Software

 ## 1) Camera Image Capture
 `gasmeter_PiCamera.py` is a Python3 module used to take a picture of the gas meter and turn the lighting on and off during the exposure period.
-This code makes use of the PiCamera python library (which is generally made available with a Raspberry Pi Camera).
+This code makes use of the PiCamera python library.
 There was one particular setting, the Average White Balance set to "greyworld", that was used which is only available using the "PiCamera Extras" library, so `picamerax` is used instead of the regular `picamera` library.
 It should be noted that the PiZeroW used in this project runs on "Buster".
-It uses one of the last versions that came out just prior to "Bullseye" being released. <br/>
+It uses one of the last versions of Buster that came out just prior to "Bullseye" being released. <br/>

 **Lighting and Exposure Settings**<br/>
 Besides lighting (discussed above), the camera settings and exposure are key in capturing a proper image of the gas meter.
 This makes it easier for the Gas Meter Analyzer to properly locate the gauge needles.
 Lots of trial and errors were made to come up with the proper settings and exposure times.
 The key settings involve:
 * Average White Balance - The Edison Filament LED used was a warm white 2200K which makes the gas meter's white face plate look nearly yellowish.
-Ideally the AWB setting would correct for this.
-'Greyworld' was the only setting that really worked.
+There are many AWB settings to choose from but 'Greyworld' was the only setting that really worked.
 As the Gasmeter Analyzer is looking for dark needles relative to a lighter faceplate, it really shouldn't matter that the faceplate white correction is not purely white.
 * Exposure Mode - Once the AWB was set, the exposure mode was tested.
 Several settings were tried, and most did not have too many differences with `nightpreview` having a slight preference.
 The one to avoid however is "fireworks".
 * Meter Mode - This allows you to select a region(s) of the image that the camera will use to determine exposure.
 The way the Edison Filament LEDs are used as edge lighting, the outer portion of the gasmeter faceplate is well lit, while the center (where a lot of the dial area is located) is somewhat darker.
 I chose the `spot` mode which uses a small portion of the center of the image.
 This brightens up the center of the gasmeter faceplate and shows the dials a little better.
 As the Gasmeter Analyzer is looking for dark needles relative to a lighter faceplate, the meter mode should not make too much difference.
 * Exposure Time - This is the time between the camera module being activated and the image being captured.
 This time allows the camera module's sensor and firmware to stabilize the image.  `sleep()` is used for this, and I found only a few seconds were needed.